candle care 101

 Burn Time

 Burn time is not a scientific measure.
 It was created by the large candle manufacturers and is not based on science.
 The candle is weighed before burning, burns an hour then is weighed again.
 The difference in this finding is then multiplied by the number of ounces.
 Candle burn time has many factors that alter burn times, drafts, humidity, oils in the candle, the height you allow the flame to burn and many others.
+Never let your candle burn in a full liquid state.
+This causes too much heat and you are wasting the wax fuel.
+The wax will burn super fast !
+Multiple wicks means more heat and less time to melt.
+Always use common sense and safety when burning candles.

 Watch the botanicals